gorcer/botnest/README.md

 # Nest.JS + CCXT Trading Bot

-This bot uses simple strategy:
+This bot uses a simple strategy:
 1) Random buying a Bitcoin on Binance
-2) Try to sell it in the current day with 300% anual profit
+2) Try to sell it on the current day with 300% anual profit
-3) If it didn't happend try to sell with 30% anual profit on the next day and the ones after that
+3) If it didn't happend try to sell it with 30% anual profit on the next day and the ones after that
-4) Buying will be close when the bot can sell it with 30% anual profit, it may takes one day, one week or ten years....
+4) The Buying will be close when the bot can sell it with 30% anual profit, it may takes one day, one week or ten years....
 5) Anyway you guaranteed take your 30% anual profit, just be patient)

 ## Requirements: